If you’re driving in Florida, it’s important to know about the serious traffic violations and the penalties associated with them.

 Consequences For Misdemeanor Traffic Offenses

-In Florida, there are different kinds of traffic violations that you should know about.
+There are different kinds of traffic violations In Florida that you should know about.

-Some more serious violations can lead to criminal charges beyond just a traffic ticket.
+Some serious violations can lead to criminal charges beyond just a traffic ticket.

 - One example is driving with a suspended license.
-If you get caught, the police can give you a ticket, and you might also have to go to jail, pay a fine, or both.
+If you are caught, the police can issue you a ticket, and you may also face jail time, a fine, or both.

 - Running a red light or not wearing a seat belt are examples of less serious violations that could lead to tickets.
 These rules keep the roads safe, and the fines can add up and affect your driving ability.

-- Driving without car insurance is also against the law in Florida.
-If you get stopped and can’t show proof of insurance, you might have to pay a fine.
-If you keep doing it, your license could be suspended.
+- Driving without auto insurance is also against the law in Florida.
+If you are stopped and cannot show proof of insurance, you may be required to pay a fine.
+Your license may be suspended if you continue to do this.

-- Violations that happen when your car isn’t moving, like parking tickets, usually just result in a fine and don’t add points to your driver’s license.
+Parking tickets and other violations that occur when your car is not moving typically result in a fine and do not add points to your driver’s license.

-- But violations when your car moves usually add points to your license.
-If you get too many points, your license could be suspended.
+However, violations when your car moves usually result in points on your license.
+If you accumulate too many points, your license may be suspended.

 FAQ’s